 Specially designed for working professionals, the part-time program has been developed for registered nurses with a BSN and requires the completion of 36 credit hours in three years.
 In addition to specific courses relevant to nursing leadership and education, you'll take core courses in nursing theory, nursing research, policy and politics, population health, organization and systems leadership, and quality and safety.

 You'll learn how to integrate knowledge from science and humanities to improve your practice in diverse settings; apply quality and safety principles within an organization; implement technologies to coordinate care; and apply prevention health concepts to implement culturally relevant care.
 Graduates of the MSN program are prepared for positions in nursing education or leadership roles in a variety of settings.

-The MSN program is accredited by the National League for Nursing Accrediting Commission and is available at the St. Louis and Kansas City campuses.
+The MSN program is accredited by the Accreditation Commission for Education in Nursing (ACEN) and is available at the St. Louis and Kansas City campuses.